Profsain/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod --reference = RRFILE file : To copy RRFILE permission to file

 chmod -R 775 */ : To add permission to subdirectories only in the current directory

+mkdir -m 751 dir_holberton : Create new directory and set the permission to 751